dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 ## Phase VI / Future:
 - Support for analyzing and / or upgrading a solution from the data visualization component.
-- Internal tool, Chem, into a modern service with a public end-point that upgrade-assistant / any tool can post a request with computed hash and receive a response from the service.
+- Integrate loose assembly analysis into a modern service with a public end-point that upgrade-assistant / any tool can post a request with computed hash and receive a response from the service.
 - Assembly-level dependency analysis between services for dependency graph.
 - Explore other push and/or pull models to get the data to the decentralized data store.